St Mary's Academy, Bathgate

 St Mary's Academy was a Roman Catholic High School located in the eastern part of the town of Bathgate, West Lothian in Scotland.
 It was a state funded school for older children which drew its pupil roll from most of the towns in West Lothian.
 The motto was 'Animo et Fide' which translates from Latin as Courageously and Faithfully.
 The school was located on Edinburgh Road (A89).

 Buildings

 The school, which opened in 1931, consisted of two rectangular stone buildings each containing a gymnasium in the centre and two quadrangles.
 These buildings were known as the East wing and the West wing, they were linked by a covered walkway (the link corridor).
 The main buildings were complemented for 20 years by a number of "temporary" structures referred to by staff and students as "the Maths Hut", "the Geography Huts", the "History Hut" and the "Music Huts".
 The East wing was the original St Mary's Senior Secondary.
 The school was renamed St Mary's Academy in 1965 when the building was amalgamated with the adjacent building of non-denominational Lindsay High School, whose students moved to a new campus nearby in Boghall in a merger with Bathgate Academy.
-The Rector in the late 1960s and 1970s was Mr Hugh McCusker.
+The Rector in the late 1960s and 1970s was Hugh McCusker.